TL;DR: Is Granola AI Worth It in 2026?

 The downside to all this is user privacy, especially in meetings, and even more so in business meetings that include sensitive information.

 Granola does not tell meeting participants that it’s transcribing the call.
 It relies on you, the user, to do that.
 And because Granola does not technically record audio and video, it is slightly less problematic than something like MeetJamie.
 Still, Granola records text, and this can be an issue depending on your jurisdiction.
-It’s worth noting Granola is piloting an org-wide consent notification feature called Heads Up, though it’s not yet widely available.
+Granola has been piloting an org-wide consent notification called Heads Up, though it was still limited to Enterprise when I last checked.

 Regardless of your situation, it’s good practice to ask permission from your fellow meeting participants if you can transcribe the call.
-Not only can it keep sensitive information private, it’s just all-round good ethics.
+It keeps sensitive information private, and it’s all-round good ethics.

 tl;dv, for instance, has just released a bot-free recording feature on its desktop app that has a built-in consent collection mechanism, keeping it compliant with GDPR and APPI.